-MMO guidelines vary from country to country, but our MMOs are flexible, stay up to date, and have extensive knowledge of operational procedures and industry regulations.
+Marine Mammal Observer guidelines vary from country to country, but our MMOs are flexible, stay up to date, and have extensive knowledge of operational procedures and industry regulations.
 This enables them to interpret and implement all guidelines quickly and efficiently in real-time situations, which minimises disruption and operational downtime.
-OSC MMOs can work to all guidelines, but those used most commonly include:
+OSC Marine Mammal Observers can work to all guidelines, but those used most commonly include:

 The science of infra-red (IR) night-time vision technology is still in its infancy.
 We have conducted some preliminary research on night-vision systems and trialled their use in the field during marine mammal observations, with poor results, so OSC is unable to warrant and recommend this methodology.
 Nevertheless, we are willing and capable of providing this service according to regulatory necessity (e.g. German and Australian waters).

 Contact us for further information or to discuss your project-specific requirements.

 JNCC (2010a): Statutory nature conservation agency protocol for minimising the risk of injury to marine mammals from piling noise.
 Joint Nature Conservation Committee, Inverness.
 14 pp.

 JNCC (2010b): JNCC guidelines for minimising the risk of injury to marine mammals from using explosives.
 Joint Nature Conservation Committee, Aberdeen, UK.
 10 pp.